TheGreymanShow/vertical-pod-autoscaler-operator/README.md

 NOTE: VPA Auto mode does not instantly update the pod.
 Please refer the limitations for further details.

 ## What we accomplished?
-1. Successfully installed VPA Operator in Operate-First Kubernetes cluster (staging and production environments).
+1. Successfully installed VPA Operator in Operate-First Kubernetes cluster (staging and production environments of Smaug cluster).
 2. Made Trino application of Operate-First define CPU/Memory resource requirments dynamically, rather than static declaration (staging and production environments).
 3. Created a Grafana dashboard than can visualize CPU/Memory utilization, requests and limits at pod level, helping to monitor effectiveness of VPA to any service.
 4. Experimented various usage patterns of application CPU/Memory resources to determine if VPA is suitable for such candidates.